jdh4/machine_learning_libraries/spark/README.md

 ## Getting Help

-If you encounter any difficulties with using Spark on the HPC clusters then please send an email to <a href="mailto:cses@princeton.edu">cses@princeton.edu</a> or attend a <a href="https://researchcomputing.princeton.edu/education/help-sessions">help session</a>.
+If you encounter any difficulties with using Spark on the HPC clusters then please send an email to <a href="mailto:cses@princeton.edu">cses@princeton.edu</a> or attend a walk-in <a href="https://researchcomputing.princeton.edu/education/help-sessions">help session</a>.